andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 I am using this approach on my own blog (thanks for reading btw.) and it works great!
 More precisely, I am reading from the filesystem on localhost and fetch the files from GitHub on production.
 This way, I am able to review new blog posts locally but can also make changes to the content without triggering a redeploy!

+**Note:** Please check out [github-md](https://github.com/jacob-ebey/github-md) by [Jacob Ebey](https://twitter.com/ebey_jacob).
+It's an awesome abstraction layer on top of the GitHub API, which let's you fetch Markdown from GitHub in no time.
+In the following, we will use the GitHub API directly but you can use github-md to skip ahead and simplify your code.

 Let's fetch the content of one file from GitHub:

 ```typescript